takamura-research/PRISM/README.md

 brew install --cask orbstack
 ```

-After installation, launch OrbStack.
-Docker and Docker Compose commands should then be available from Terminal.
+After installation, launch OrbStack once to complete the initial setup.

-Verify the installation using:
+Verify that Docker and Docker Compose are available:

 ```bash
 docker --version
 docker compose version
 ```

-> **Note:** Docker Desktop or another Docker-compatible container runtime can also be used.
-OrbStack is recommended for macOS but is not required to run PRISM.
+> **Note:** OrbStack is recommended for macOS but is not required.
+Docker Desktop or another Docker-compatible container runtime can also be used to run Dify.

 ## Reproducing the Evaluation